-There is always something going on in Hong Kong and expats who move to the Fragrant Harbour will be able to watch and join in on a host of festivities throughout the year.
+There is always something going on in Hong Kong and expats who move to the Fragrant Harbour will be able to join in on a host of festivities throughout the year.

 From traditional Chinese festivals to Western holidays such as Halloween, East and West live side by side in Hong Kong.
 It is worth noting that most traditional cultural events take place according to the Chinese lunar calendar, but equivalent dates on the Gregorian calendar can be easily found online.

-Hong Kong prides itself on blending cultures and bringing traditions into the future – there's no better way to see this in action than watching a magnificent display of fireworks explode and shower colour down on Hong Kong's glistening skyscrapers.
+Hong Kong prides itself on blending cultures and bringing traditions into the future, and there's no better way to see this in action than watching a magnificent display of fireworks explode and shower down on Hong Kong's glistening skyscrapers.